aj-staton/sdr/README.md

 ## Challenges
 Setup and installation of GNURadio was not too challenging; but, to use GNURadio, one must know what frequencies are used to transmit data.
 Beyond radio stations from ~80 MHz to ~180 Mhz, I was stumped.
 I was looking for an application that would generate an RF Waterfall plot to identify these tranmission frequencies.
 I first attempted to use SDR#.
 On my native linux host, this Windows application seemed to do more harm than good.
 I eventually stumbled upon [GQRX](https://github.com/csete/gqrx).
 This is how I was able to find frequencies to intercept.

+The Frequency Sink doesn't determine listening frequency; the source block does.